BlueXAyman/Minecraft-Server-Generator/README.md

 For 1.19.2 server you need Java 17 - Download [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

+**How To Use**

+Make sure you have the requirements (Look above)

+Go to [Releases](https://github.com/BlueXAyman/Minecraft-Server-Generator/releases) and download the latest generator.bat

+Launch it in the same directory where you want to generate the folders

 **To do list (Added things are removed from this list)**

 - Add every major version